Feelings Are Your Worst Enemy

 At two years old, your verbal form of communication is in its beginning stages of development.
-Researchers (I heard) believe that children have temper tantrums or impulse emotions whenever they’re misunderstood or unable to communicate with who they are trying to share what they want with.
+Researchers (I heard) believe that children have temper tantrums or impulse emotions whenever they’re misunderstood or unable to communicate their feelings.
+This is when feelings are your worst enemy.

 What is crazy is that people have continued to have temper tantrums into their twenties and onward.
 The level of emotional maturity in people is poor and it’s a shame that people don’t understand that your feelings should not control your actions.
-Don’t worry, I didn’t know either and today I feel that my success has been given to me by this lesson I learned.
+Your feelings are your worst enemy.
+Don’t worry, I didn’t know it either and today I feel that my success has been given to me by this lesson I learned.

 It’s written in Scripture to not act rash (sin) in your anger.

 Go ahead and be angry.
 You do well to be angry—but don’t use your anger as fuel for revenge.
 And don’t stay angry.
 Don’t go to bed angry.
 Don’t give the Devil that kind of foothold in your life.

 Even if you don’t believe in Scripture, these verses have a point.
 I know we’ve all been in awkward situations where someone lashed out on another person because they felt like it and you were witness to this act.
 I remember I had a group of boys test my patience at work.

 It wasn’t until they left where I let out my frustration but I did not let it out to them because I knew it would be pointless.
 Ten years ago I would have had a fit and yelled at them for being so rude.

 If I spent time giving in to every single person who did me wrong I would waste so much time.
 This is why I believe feelings are your worst enemy.

 Feelings like to be comfortable.
 They like to be relaxed, lazy and perform with minimal effort.
 It’s human nature to have pride, impatience, and to get upset.
 You don’t have to teach anyone that.